moiddar/Pushing-SQL-to-its-Limits/README.md

 <br>
 <br>

-The occurance for all of these itemsets is below the initial minimum support we defined.
+The occurrence for all of these itemsets is below the initial minimum support we defined.
 The reason for this is that the dataset we're using is a sample of the actual full orders dataset.
-To account for this we're going to recalculate our minimum support at each interation but this time with 2.5% of total orders instead of 1%.
-This time, since we need ot use the result of a common table expression, we can't set it as a session variable and we have to create another CTE to house it.
+To account for this we're going to recalculate our minimum support at each iteration but this time with 2.5% of total orders instead of 1%.
+This time, since we need to use the result of a common table expression, we can't set it as a session variable and we have to create another CTE to house it.
 <br>
 ```sql
 ...